The Miracle Swimming Movement

 Traditional lessons that started in Canada and the U.S. in the early 1900s were “exported” all over the world.
 They are a good fit for adults who are already calm in water over their head.
 Those adults can swim and are ready to learn to be efficient.

-To become a Licensed Miracle Swimming Instructor, submit an application here.
+To become a Licensed Miracle Swimming Instructor, read our book, see our DVD, understand this website, and submit an application, available soon.

 We welcome your feedback and suggestions.
 Use our Contact Us page to tell us your thoughts.